wlandau/r-multiverse.github.io/terms.md

 - Your violation of these Terms;
 - Your infringement or violation of any intellectual property or other rights of third parties;
 - Your violation of any applicable laws, export control or sanctions laws, or other laws in your jurisdiction;
-- Any harm or loss resulting from any packages you download or use from the Repository.
+- Any harm or loss resulting from any Packages you download or use from the Repository.

 ## 5. Intellectual Property

-Packages made available through the Repository are provided under the specific open-source licenses chosen by the package maintainers.
+Packages made available through the Repository are provided under the specific open-source licenses chosen by the Package maintainers.
-You are responsible for reviewing the license of each package before use.
+You are responsible for reviewing the license of each Package before use.
-The Project Participants make no claims regarding the ownership of any packages made available through the Repository.
+The Project Participants make no claims regarding the ownership of any Packages made available through the Repository.

 ## 6. Jurisdiction